Ranj1/CircInfo/README.md

 # Sportz Interactive App

 Hey there!
-This is a cool Flutter project that fetches live cricket match details using two demo APIs (yes, we're talking about those exciting IND vs PAK clashes).
+This is a cool Flutter project that fetches live cricket match details using two demo APIs.
 We built this app with the BLoC pattern to keep things neat and dynamic.

 ## What It Does